luapower/website/www/md/building.md

 directory.

-In general, to get binaries that will work on older Linuxes, you want to build on the _oldest_ Linux that you want to support, but use the _newest_ gcc that you can install on that.
+In general, to get binaries that will work on older Linuxes, you want to build on the _oldest_ Linux that you care to support, but use the _newest_ gcc that you can install on that system.
+In particular, if you link against glibc 2.14+ your binary will not be backwards compatible with an older glibc (google "memcpy glibc 2.14" for the horror show).

 Here's a fast and easy way to build binaries that are compatible down to glibc 2.7:

-  * install an Ubuntu 10.04 on a VM
+  * install an Ubuntu 10.04 in a VM
   * add the "test toolchain" PPA to aptitude
   * install the newest gcc and g++ from it